The Shop Toul Kork

 Address: #35 Street 240, Phnom Penh

-Opened in 2013, The Chocolate Shop on Street 63 is a cosy location where our expert team of chocolatiers work hard to ensure you can enjoy the best chocolate experience in Cambodia.
+Building further on the success of our Chocolate Shop in street 240, we opened a new branch in our beautiful garden setting at our Toul Kork branch.
+It is a beautiful green location where our expert team of chocolatiers work hard to ensure you can enjoy the best chocolate experience in Cambodia.
 Come by to watch your favourite chocolates being made!

 You can also buy our full range of chocolates from this outlet.
 So drop in to pick up your choice of our amazing treats, from pralines to truffles, caraques to bars – all made using traditional Belgian recipes couples with local ingredients and the finest high-cacao content chocolate sourced from around the world.

 Address: #38 Street 337, Tuol Kork, Phnom Penh